mainmatter/ember-simple-auth/README.md

 ### Login Form

-When using a login form to authenticate the user, a login route is needed.
+When using a server that is compliant to RFC 6749, a login route is needed.
 This can be named anything you want:

 ```js